Volatile acid: Physiology

 In physiology, volatile acid (or respiratory acid) refers to carbonic acid, a product of dissolved carbon dioxide.
 In this context, volatile indicates that it can be expelled as a gas through the lungs.
 Carbonic acid is the only physiologically volatile acid; all other acids are physiologically nonvolatile acids (also known as a fixed or metabolic acids).
 Volatile acid results from the aerobic oxidation of substances such as carbohydrates and fatty acids.

 Butter

 Volatile acid concentration can be used to detect adulteration of butter with less expensive fats.
 Butterfat has uncommonly high levels of volatile butyric and caproic acids, and mixing with fats from other sources dilutes the volatile acids.
 A measurement of the volatile acids is known as the Reichert Meissel value.

 Nutrition and digestion

 In digestion, volatile acids or volatile fatty acids are short chain fatty acids.
-They are especially important in the digestion of ruminant animals, where they result from the action of rumen flora, and are abosorbed as an energy source by the animal.
+They are especially important in the digestion of ruminant animals, where they result from the action of rumen flora, and are absorbed as an energy source by the animal.